What Does Insured Trip Cost Mean?

 How to Calculate Trip Cost for Travel Insurance

 Providing an accurate representation of your trip costs is important when purchasing a comprehensive travel insurance policy that includes cancellation benefits.
-Providers will use the figure to determine how much reimbursement you are eligible for in the event your trip is canceled or interrupted for a covered reason.
+Providers will use the figure to determine how much reimbursement you are eligible for if your trip is canceled or interrupted for a covered reason.

 Calculating trip costs isn’t always straightforward.
 Planning a trip takes time, and you’ve likely made trip deposits at various stages of the planning process.
 With that in mind, here are some tips to help you calculate the expenses you made leading up to your trip.